microsoft/ProtocolTestFramework/README.md

 ```
 After the build succeeds, ProtocolTestFrameworkInstaller.msi should be generated in the folder drop\ProtocolTestFramework\installer\.

-If you need to develop a protocol test suite using Model Based Testing tool [Spec Explorer](https://visualstudiogallery.msdn.microsoft.com/271d0904-f178-4ce9-956b-d9bfa4902745/),
-you should install **Spec Explorer** first and then build PTF with the option **formodel**.
+If you need to support the protocol test suites that contain Model-Based Test cases, you should install [Spec Explorer](https://visualstudiogallery.msdn.microsoft.com/271d0904-f178-4ce9-956b-d9bfa4902745/) first and then build PTF with the option **formodel**.
 ```
 build.cmd formodel
 ```